Wartori54/gopylists/README.md

 # gopylists
-A module for go that adds multiple type arrays
+A module for go that adds multiple type arrays.

 ## How to use
 ```go